Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Conclusion and Outlook

-In future work, charge sharing effect will be studied for smaller pixel sizes and different geometries in order to enhance the S/B ratio for detecting chemical species with low concentration ($<<$ 10 ppm).
-Scientific cases of synchrotron XAFS experiments will be studied: heavy element traces, like cadmium or lead, over a background level created by the beam X-rays (and commonly known as elastic peak), or light elements in a complex sample, whose background level is mainly defined by the Compton level of more intense fluorescence lines situated at higher energy.
-The detector sensitivity can also be compared to the one of SDD detectors, a reference in energy-dispersive detectors in XAFS experiments \cite{Heald:rv5031}.
+This simulation chain provides a powerful tool that could drive current and future developments of new generations of multi-element germanium detectors.
+Further studies to investigate the detector performance in different configurations are ongoing, i.e. for smaller pixel sizes and different pixels geometries.
+These studies will aim at optimizing the detector design, in order to enhance the S/B ratio for detecting chemical species with very low concentrations (less than 10~ppm).
+Scientific cases of XAFS experiments could also be studied, such as the detection of heavy element traces, like cadmium or lead, over a background level created by beam X-rays (and commonly known as elastic peak); or of light elements in a complex sample, whose background level is mainly defined by the Compton level of more intense fluorescence lines situated at higher energy.

-\acknowledgments The authors acknowledge E. Fonda and G. Landrot scientists of the SAMBA beamline at SOLEIL synchrotron for their cooperation in providing essential information about the samples used during the measurement performed on the SAMBA beamline.
-The authors would like also to thank SOLEIL computing service (ISI), in special to Ph.
-Martinez, for technical support in the use of SUMO and COBALT IT clusters.
+\acknowledgments The authors acknowledge E. Fonda and G. Landrot, both scientists of the SAMBA beamline at SOLEIL synchrotron, for their cooperation in providing beamtime and information about the samples used during the two measurements performed at the SAMBA beamline in 2020 and 2021.
+The authors would like also to thank SOLEIL computing service (ISI), in particular to Ph.
+Martinez, for technical support in the use of SUMO and TGCC COBALT IT clusters.